TheSayed/Expenses-Tracker/readme.md

 ## Overview

-This project is a React Native application using Expo.
-It provides a template for getting started with React Native development using Expo to build an Expenses Tracker App.
+This project is a React Native application using Expo to build an Expenses Tracker App which helps in managing user expenses

 ## Prerequisites